MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsTenantFederationConfiguration.md

 Set-CsTenantFederationConfiguration -AllowedTrialTenantDomains $list
 ```

+Using the `AllowedTrialTenantDomains` parameter, you can whitelist specific "trial-only" tenant domains, while keeping the `ExternalAccessWithTrialTenants` set to `Blocked`.
 Example 12 shows how you can set or replace domains in the Allowed Trial Tenant Domains using a List collection object.
 First, a List collection is created and domains are added to it, then, simply include the `AllowedTrialTenantDomains` parameter and set the parameter value to the List object.
 When this command completes, the Allowed Trial Tenant Domains list will be replaced with those domains.

 ### -------------------------- Example 13 --------------------------